An Opportunity on Donner Summit

 Conservation of Royal Gorge

 In 2005, two developers purchased Royal Gorge and proposed to build a 950-unit subdivision.
 The proposal met with strong opposition.
-Over the last year, conservationists and community groups worked together to acquire and permanently protect the property.
+Conservationists and community groups worked together to acquire and permanently protect the property.
 In addition to its extraordinary historic, scenic and recreational values, Royal Gorge is a top priority for biodiversity conservation.
 Van Norden Meadow, one of the largest sub-alpine meadows north of Yosemite National Park, supports an abundance of wildlife including 115 species of butterflies, 16 species of amphibians, 20 species of mammals, and at least 100 species of birds.
 The conservation of Royal Gorge was also critical to re-establishing a corridor of protected land across the Northern Sierra Crest that safeguards the headwaters of the American, Truckee and Yuba rivers and allows for wildlife movement and recreational enjoyment throughout this once-fragmented landscape.

 Stewardship and Recreation